Yiyi-Luo/Yiyi-Luo/README.md

 I became a data scientist because I’m passionate about creative problem solving for public good.
 I want to apply my love of science and data to challenges where I can have an impact and help others.

+### Currently
+Data scientist interested in solving problems for the public good.

 ### What I'm up to:
 * I am currently working on a project that leverages time series analysis to examine McDonald's market trends over time.
 The objective is to monitor shifts in customer opinions to foresee market changes and adjust strategies accordingly.
 * Open to collaborate on data and machine learning projects that tell interesting stories and/or have a social impact